dashjoin/platform/dashjoin-docs/docs/ai-ml-integration.md

 ## Image Classification

-The image classification functionality is available as a Docker container.
+The image classification functionality is also available in the dashjoin/ai-image Docker container.
 It exposes a REST API where you provide an image URL such as this picture of a bird (https://mein-vogelhaus.com/wp-content/uploads/2020/04/Einheimische-Vogelarten-Stieglitz.jpg).

 <img width="400px" src="https://mein-vogelhaus.com/wp-content/uploads/2020/04/Einheimische-Vogelarten-Stieglitz.jpg">